GMAT Administration

 General GMAT Administration Policies

-The GMAT is administered by Pearson VUE (Virtual University Enterprises) on behalf of the Graduate Management Admission Council (GMAC).
-Students taking the GMAT must be at least 18 years old (those between the ages of 13 and 17 may take the test with the permission of a parent or guardian).
-Though the GMAT is intended for prospective graduate students, there is no official policy that requires test-takers to hold a bachelor's degree.
-Registration for the GMAT is by phone, fax, postal mail, or online, and may be completed up to six months prior to the test date.
+Students taking the GMAT must be at least 18 years old (those between ages 13 and 17 may take the test with permission from a parent or legal guardian).
+Though the GMAT is intended for prospective graduate students, there's no official policy that requires test-takers to have a bachelor's degree.
+GMAT registration can be completed by phone, fax, postal mail, or online, and may be completed up to six months before the test date.
 Registration by phone or online is available up to 24 hours before the test.
-Registered students will receive a letter confirming the location and date of the test.
-GMAC recommends a test date that is at least three weeks ahead of any business school application deadlines.
+Registered students will receive a letter and/or email confirming the location and date of the test.
+The GMAC recommends a test date that is at least three weeks ahead of any business school application deadlines, and most test prep experts suggest registering for the exam two to three months before your first business school deadline.

 Test Center Policies